CivClassic/AnsibleSetup/README.md

 - Configure the setup according to your needs

 Check out `variables/all.yml` and change values as you see fit.
-You will most likely need to change `mysql_socket_location` to `/var/run/mysqld/mysqld.sock`
+You will most likely need to change `mysql_socket_location` to `/var/run/mysqld/mysqld.sock` and you also most likely want to use less RAM than we do.

 - Run the deploy script

-`sudo bash deploy.sh`
+`sudo bash server.sh deploy`

-This script requires sudo for the initial database setup and will thus ask for your sudo password.
-You only need to run this once at the beginning or if you want to change the database or user name used.
-Past that you can use `update.sh` to apply changes to configs, plugins etc. only, which does not require sudo.
+This script requires sudo for the initial database setup.
+You only need to run it as root once at the beginning or if you want to change the database or user name used.
+Past that any invocations of `server.sh` should not require sudo. `server.sh` is your single access point to controlling your entire setup, run `bash server.sh help` to see a full list of available commands.